empfunden/cpp-interview/README.md

 - `timestamp`: a timestamp for the current air traffic control session in milliseconds
 - `aircraft_id`: the aircraft's identifier
 - `position`: a 3D vector indicating the current location of the aircraft
-- `direction`: a unit 3D vector indicating the forward direction of the aircraft
+- `direction`: a unit 3D vector indicating the direction of the aircraft's travel
 - `speed`: the aircraft's speed in meters per second

-In addition, there are announcement messages that arise when an aircraft enters and exits our airspace.
+In addition, there are departure messages that arise when an aircraft exits our airspace.

-Your task is to finish the `Planespotter` class in `src/Planespotter.cpp` and to write some basic documentation in `DOCUMENTATION.md` explaining to a prospective customer the assumptions that the software makes, its limitations, and operating recommendations.
+Your task is to finish the `Planespotter` class in `src/Planespotter.cpp` and to write some basic documentation in `DOCUMENTATION.md` explaining to a project manager the assumptions that the software makes, its limitations, operating recommendations for the software in its current state, and recommendations for a future iterations.

 A `Planespotter` models aircraft as being spheres moving at a constant speed in a straight line in 3 dimensions.
-It should inform its users whether any of these spheres are expected to intersect; the proximity threshold and prediction time horizon can be configured by the user of a `Planespotter`.
+It should inform its users whether any of these spheres are expected to intersect.
+The proximity threshold and prediction time horizon can be configured by the user of a `Planespotter`; the former essentially sets the size of these spheres and the latter determines how far into the future to check for that intersection.

 The unit tests in `test.cpp` will act as the entry point for running your library code and as a limited form of validation.
 Feel free to add any additional classes, libraries, tests, etc. that you're inclined to.
 You may even modify the signature of the `Planespotter` methods, so long as it retains its utility.